No Mean Feat: Simple, Strong Baselines for Context Compression: Additional Experimental Setup Details

 \subsection{Data}

-\autoref{tab:training_datasets} and \autoref{tab:evaluation_datasets} provide detailed lists of our training data mixture and evaluation suite.
+\autoref{tab:training_datasets} provides a detailed list of our training data mixture.
+Evaluation dataset statistics appear in \autoref{tab:evaluation_datasets} and \autoref{tab:longbench-datasets} in the main text.
 We use the summaries as contexts for NarrativeQA, instead of the full stories.
 For HotpotQA, we only use the two gold paragraphs as contexts, and remove the distractors.

-We increase the training data diversity by randomly sample a prompt template that fits the task, when training samples are composed of a context $C$, question $Q$ and answer $A$.
+We increase the training data diversity by randomly sampling a prompt template that fits the task, when training samples are composed of a context $C$, question $Q$ and answer $A$.
 For example, for the extractive QA task, an example of a prompt template is: \textit{``\textless C\textgreater \textbackslash n Extract the answer from the text above. \textbackslash n Question: \textless Q\textgreater \textbackslash n Answer: \textless A\textgreater''}.
 Similar templates are defined for other tasks as well.
 We created approximately 100 prompt templates for each task.
 The full list of templates for each task is available along with our code.